qwertie/ecsharp/_posts/2014-08-12-cs-6-versus-ecs.md

 "`*`" means "don't care".
 In EC# I was planning to introduce "`_`" to represent "don't care" for any out parameter or unused result (e.g. `_ = control.Handle` calls a property and discards the result) rather than `*`; `_` would mean "don't care" only if there was no explicitly-declared variable named `_`.
 I suppose `*` can do the same job instead.

+## nameof

+In C# 6 you can write nameof(Foo) and this will be treated as the string "Foo".
+I suppose the point of this is that if there is a property called Foo, the Rename refactoring tool can treat `nameof(Foo)` as a reference to Foo and rename it.
+My code base supports `nameof()`, but sadly it is not compatible with any refactoring tools so you don't get much benefit from it.
+It's not hard to imagine other uses for this in the future, though, such as an attribute that allows you to pass both the _value_ of an expression to a function and also the _string_ form of that expression.
+For example, I think I might just write an `assert` macro that translates

+    assert(x > 0);

+into

+    System.Diagnostics.Debug.Assert(x > 0, "Assertion failed: x > 0");

 ## A lot more is planned for EC# ##

 In the long run I want to add tons of stuff to EC#, but for now EC# is just a parser plus LeMP (Lexical Macro Processor), not a complete compiler.
 There is, of course, one thing that EC# can do already that C# cannot: lexical macros.
 Lexical macros are powerful: have you heard of the [Loyc LL(k) Parser Generator](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp), well, that's just a macro inside a nascent version of EC#.
 Macros allow third parties to add a variety of features to the language, and some of EC#'s features (such as the `?.` operator) will initially (if not forever) be implemented as lexical macros.